 A: Log items which are “Awaiting RCC” are pending review by one or both of the assigned Resident Credentialing Committee reviewers.
 Items will remain in this status until both reviewers have reviewed an item and it has been approved or declined.

 Q: My Specialty Service rotation/case is classified as "Awaiting Supervisor."
 What does this mean?

 A: Log items with a status of "Awaiting Supervisor" are pending review by the rotation/case supervisor as specified in the Specialty Service entry.
 The online log system sends automated emails to the supervisor with instructions on how to approve the entry.
-These emails are sent immediately when the entry is submitted and reminders are sent every 14 days until the it has been approved.
+These emails are sent immediately to the email address showin in your supervisors tab in your logs when the entry is submitted and reminders are sent every 14 days until the it has been approved.